troeger/fuzzed/README.md

     scons run.backend

-Please check the [[architecture|FuzzEdArchitecture]] description page for further details.
+Please check the [architecture description](https://github.com/troeger/fuzzed/wiki/FuzzEdArchitecture) description page for further details.

 The start page should have a *Developer Login* link right below the OAuth login logos, which works without Internet connectivity.
-The OAuth login logos are broken by default, since you need [[OAuth2 credentials|OAuth2Cred]] to be configured for that.
+The OAuth login logos are broken by default, since you need [OAuth2 credentials](https://github.com/troeger/fuzzed/wiki/OAuth2Cred) to be configured for that.

 If your working on a staging machine, a valid option is to get an OpenID from somewhere such as https://openid.stackexchange.com.